 “A work of deep intellectual seriousness, sweeping and yet also delicately measured, this book promises to resolve longstanding debates about the nature of the Civil War.”—Gregory P. Downs, author of After Appomattox

 Shiloh, Chancellorsville, Gettysburg—tens of thousands of soldiers died on these iconic Civil War battlefields, and throughout the South civilians suffered terrible cruelty.
 At least three-quarters of a million lives were lost during the American Civil War.
 Given its seemingly indiscriminate mass destruction, this conflict is often thought of as the first “total war.”
 But Aaron Sheehan-Dean argues for another interpretation.

-In examining the agonizing “just war” debates of the Civil War era, Sheehan-Dean discards conventional abstractions—total, soft, limited—as too tidy to contain what actually happens on the ground.
+In examining the agonizing debates about the meaning of a just war in the Civil War era, Sheehan-Dean discards conventional abstractions—total, soft, limited—as too tidy to contain what actually happened on the ground.